flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

  CODE [06d716ce2aff203af20f6761]
 ```

-Now when we run the patched binary and press q to "win" we get the flag.
+Now when we run the patched binary and press q we "win" and get the flag.
 Much easier than getting a square to be 4096.